John Perry (musician): Music career

 John Perry was born in Bristol, England, and began to play the guitar at the age of 12.
 In his early teens he played roles in BBC Radio Drama and for the Bristol Old Vic Theatre School.
-Well paid, and a Beach Boys fan, he was torn between buying a surfboard or a guitar.
+Well paid - in those days the BBC still paid in guineas - and a Beach Boys fan, he was torn between buying a surfboard or a guitar.
 He chose the latter and started his music career with local bands in Bristol.
-At 20 he joined a loose bunch of musicians centred on the Pink Fairies, Hawkwind and other UK Underground bands.
-After appearing at the 1971 Glastonbury Festival (the first with the pyramid stage), he played in a series of British and European tours and festivals in Pilton, Oxford, Trentishoe etc. His bands include the Ratbites from Hell (pre-Only Ones) and Decline and Fall (post-Only Ones).
+At 19 he joined a loose bunch of musicians centred on the Pink Fairies, Hawkwind and other UK Underground bands.
+After appearing at the 1971 Glastonbury Festival (the first with the pyramid stage), he played in a series of British and European tours and festivals in Pilton, Oxford, Trentishoe, Holland etc. His bands include the Ratbites from Hell (pre-Only Ones) and Decline and Fall (post-Only Ones).
 He has also worked with Johnny Thunders, Marianne Faithfull, Grateful Dead lyricist Robert Hunter, Alejandro Escovedo, the Sisters of Mercy, Mick Green (of The Pirates), Robert Palmer, Evan Dando of The Lemonheads, Martin Stephenson and the Daintees, Wayne Kramer, Screaming Lord Sutch, James Williamson, Nick Kent & The Subterraneans, Michael Nyman, JC Carroll, The Members, Freddie Stevenson, Heidi Berry, and Jayne County.
 He acted as musical director on the Johnny Thunders and Patti Palladin album Copycats.

 In late 1975, Perry hooked up with Peter Perrett, recording demos in South London.
 Over the next twelve months this collaboration evolved into the band the Only Ones.
 After a self-produced single, "Lovers of Today/Peter and the Pets," the Only Ones signed a recording contract with CBS in January 1978.
 The band also received offers from Sire, Anchor and Island.
 According to reliable sources Island owner Chris Blackwell made several impassioned pleas to the band, culminating in a helicopter dash to a Midlands gig where he made a final appeal for the band sign to Island.

 The band's first major label single, "Another Girl, Another Planet," appeared on CBS to immediate and almost universal critical acclaim but crawled no higher than the lower reaches of the Top 60, achieving only #56 UK.
-Despite frequent re-releases over three decades in various formats, sizes, and coloured vinyls the record never became a hit, even after frequent appearances in films and in a major European TV and cinema advertising campaign for Vodafone.
+Despite frequent re-releases over three decades in various formats, sizes, and coloured vinyls the record never became a chart hit, even after frequent appearances in films and in a major European TV and cinema advertising campaign for Vodafone.
 The single appears in several critical volumes such as Paul Williams' Rock and Roll: The 100 Best Singles but has remained a "turntable hit".
 Working with producer Colin Thurston, the band later achieved a top forty album with Baby's Got a Gun (#37 UK).